ros-navigation/docs.nav2.org/build_instructions/index.rst

 Steps
 -----

-Install all ROS 2 dependencies from the `ROS2 Installation page <https://index.ros.org/doc/ros2/Installation/>`_.
+Install all ROS 2 dependencies from the `ROS 2 Installation page <https://index.ros.org/doc/ros2/Installation/>`_.
 Ensure there are no ROS environment variables set in your terminal or `.bashrc` file before taking the steps below.*